OPS-E2E-PPE/VBA-Docs/api/Project.report.shapes.md

 ---
-title: Report.Shapes Property (Project) ms.prod: project-server
+title: Report.Shapes property (Project) ms.service: project-server
 ms.assetid: 2f62c406-3845-79f8-3d17-e5891c1e23f9
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Report.Shapes Property (Project)
+# Report.Shapes property (Project)
 Gets the collection of **Shape** objects in the report.
 Read-only **Shapes**.

 ## Syntax

- _expression_. `Shapes`
+_expression_.**Shapes**

 _expression_ A variable that represents a 'Report' object.

 ## Example

 The following example lists the shapes in a custom report.
 The report must be the active view to get the **Shapes** collection; otherwise, you get a run-time error 424 (Object required) in the `For Each oShape In oReport.Shapes` statement.

 ```vb